How to use the MID function

 Array formula for earlier Excel versions:

-9. MID function - reverse characters in a value
+9. Reverse characters in a value

 Excel 365 dynamic array formula in cell D3: